-Due to the severe wet weather season and associated high river and ground water levels, construction of the Southport project was initiated in June 2017.
-The lower estimated project cost and the minor delay in implementation influence both the total estimated program cost and the timing and magnitude of the amount of assumed State revenue in this annual report as compared to the 2016 Annual Progress Report.
+Due to the severe wet weather season and associated high river and ground water levels in 2017, construction of the Southport project was initiated in June 2017 instead of April 2017.
+Production during the 2017 construction season was also slower than originally projected which delayed planned expenditures.
+The minor delay in implementation influence both the total estimated program cost and the timing and magnitude of the amount of assumed State revenue in this AAPR as compared to previous reports.

 The 2016 Annual Progress Report assumed that federal funding for execution of a Project Partnership Agreement and design activities would be secured in Fiscal Year 2016-17.
-The West Sacramento Project is not currently included in the President's Budget or the USACE Work Plan for Fiscal year 2016-17.
-This will result in a one-year delay in federal project implementation.
+The West Sacramento Project has not been included in the President's Budget or the Emergency Supplemental Budget for federal Fiscal Year 2018.
+WSAFCA is working to secure federal appropriations as part of the 2018 Work Plan.
+This resulted in a one-year delay in federal project implementation.
 The current plan to achieve a 200-year level of protection assumes that federal appropriations required to complete the project will be secured over a seven-year timeframe.